Admissions Requirements for Nursing Programs

 - General Chemistry — lecture with a laboratory component.

-- Human Anatomy and Physiology I & II.
-(Must be taken in face to face format)
+- Human Anatomy and Physiology I & II. (lab required)

 - Human/Lifespan Development